 This degree prepares you for a range of exciting career paths focusing on criminal justice and the treatment of victims and offenders.
 You will explore the true nature, extent and causes of crime, along with the methods used to manage crime and criminal behaviour.
 Our experienced teaching staff will take you through key criminological theories, applying them to your understanding of crime, the experiences of offenders and victims in the criminal justice system, and the ways in which society constructs crime problems and responds to criminal behaviour.

-Are you aspiring to embark on a career that is interesting, exciting, varied and challenging?
-Are you interested in contributing to crime prevention, harm reduction and victim support?
+Do you want to contribute to crime prevention, harm reduction and victim support?
 Are you interested in understanding crime, criminals, victims and criminal justice?
-If so, Applied Criminology may be the degree for you, as it provides an excellent pathway for a range of criminal justice career pathways.
+If so, Applied Criminology may be the degree for you as it provides an excellent pathway for a range of criminal justice career pathways.

-Through compulsory modules the Applied Criminology programme at Christ Church will cover key criminological concepts to provide you with a strong grounding in criminology.
-Optional modules will allow you to specialise in the areas of crime that interest you most, such as, interpersonal violence, terrorism, political violence, cybercrime, youth crime and gangs or social harm and mental health and crime.
+Our course covers key criminological concepts, so you gain a strong grounding in criminology and you can specialise in areas of crime that interest you most.
+These could be interpersonal violence, terrorism, political violence, cybercrime, youth crime and gangs or social harm and mental health and crime.

 A typical offer would be 88-112 UCAS Tariff points.